qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/intro.rst

 * create and use plugins in Python
 * create custom applications based on the QGIS API

-Python bindings are also available for QGIS Server, including:
-Python plugins (see :ref:`Server Python Plugins <server_plugins>`) and Python bindings that can be used to embed QGIS Server into a Python application.
+Python bindings are also available for QGIS Server, including Python plugins (see :ref:server_plugins) and Python bindings that can be used to embed QGIS Server into a Python application.